google/turbinia/docs/developing-new-tasks.md

 a task report, do not use heading1 through heading3 because these are used in other sections of the report, but you can use heading4 and above.

+## Tips
+*   If possible, set a meaningful `status` message that summarizes the Task execution or output.
+This can be done by either by setting the `status` parameter when calling `result.close()`, or by explicitly setting the `result.status` attribute.
+This is the line of output that shows up for each task when running `turbiniactl status`.
+If a Task has a low `report_priority`, then the full report data will not show up in the `turbiniactl status`, and so the status may be the only place that Task info will bubble up in the output by default, so setting it to something useful can be important.
+*   If your Task executes an external command that can generate a log file, it's helpful to specify the appropriate flags to generate this and then automatically save it by setting the `log_files` paramter when calling `self.execute()`.
+Additionally, if there are flags that control the verbosity of this log file, it's helpful to check the `config.DEBUG_TASKS` config parameter and log accordingly, and this way all tasks can generate debug output when this is configured.

 ## Notes

 *   The reason we separate out the strings processing into two separate Tasks is